For Oldenburg, Zaragoza and MINES-ParisTech:

 Tuition fees for the Academic Year 2020-2021 amount to EUR 8.000 for students with the nationality of an EU Member State and EUR 13.000 for students without EU nationality.
 Fees will be payable in three installments spread throughout the course.

 For Hanze UAS only: students will pay tuition fee directly to the University.
-EU students who do not have a Dutch Master degree yet: students will pay the Dutch statutory tuition fee directly to the University (circa 3.000 euros for the whole programme).
-To guarantee registration, selected students by Hanze UAS will have to pay a deposit fee (1.300 euros for EU students, 1.500 euros for non-EU students) to EUREC upon reception of the offer letter.
+EU students who do not have a Dutch Master degree yet: students will pay the Dutch statutory tuition fee directly to the University (2.000 euros per academic year, therefore circa 3.000 euros for the whole programme).
+To guarantee registration, selected students by Hanze UAS will have to pay a deposit fee (2.000 euros) to EUREC upon reception of the offer letter.
 This deposit will be reimbursed at the end of October to students who joined the course.
 Non-EU students should also be aware that payment of a visa and a financial guarantee is necessary for entrance to the Netherlands.
 For detailed information about non-EU students applying to Hanze UAS, please visit: https://www.hanze.nl/home/International/Practical+matters/Immigration/

 If your participation in the programme is conditional upon your receiving financial support, please indicate this clearly in the application form.
 Additional administrative fees can be asked directly by the partnering Universities.